tent/tent.io/source/docs/thinking-with-tent.html.md

 ### Calendars

 Calendars demonstrate the ease of syncinf content in Tent.
 Each event would be its own post, say `calendar-event` containing all relevant details.
 Changes to the event data would be created as new versions of the same post.
 When a calendar app comes online to sync with the user's server it would request all `calendar-event` posts since its last sync.
 The results would include all new events and changes to existing events since the last sync.

+### Ride Summoning

+_This is the first of a series of apps inspired by the work of [Doc Searls](http://online.wsj.com/article/SB10000872396390444873204577535352521092154.html) and [Project VRM](http://blogs.law.harvard.edu/vrm/).
+Tent is an idea system for intentcasts as described below._

+Tent can be used for communication between customers and drivers to create an Uber-like system without a middleman.
+The simplest version of this model includes one app for drivers and another for ride seekers.
+The ride seekers' app would publish a `ride-needed` post which includes the user's location.
+This post would be delivered immediately to any drives who had already subscribed to the user who published the post.
+Available drivers could respond with `ride-offer` posts including a price per until of distance or time.
+The ride seeking user would end the process by creating first a `ride-accepted` post sent privately to the winning driver and then a new version of the `ride-needed` post stating that a ride was no longer needed.

+Posts could also contain additional data such as the destination or intended duration of the ride or acceptable vehicle types to limit the number and types of offers.
+Users could post reviews of drivers as public `driver-review` posts available for anyone to see, allowing riders to screen drivers based on past feedback.
+Drivers, of course, could do the same for users.

+Search engines, both public and private) could also be built to provide real-time listings of all current `ride-needed` posts, filtered by location.
+These search engines could even negotiate automatically on behalf of drivers in their network, forming a sort of next-generation taxi dispatch service.

+Ride seekers could publish their `ride-needed` posts privately only to friends creating a ride-sharing service.
+Posts could be published far in advance to find a friend who could pick them up at the airport upon arriving in town.
+If a friend was unavailable, the permissions on the post could be altered to allow professional drivers to bid for the job.

+Alternatively ride seekers could choose to share their posts with a small number of taxi/car services or search engines.
+These services could protect users' privacy by obscuring their identities from drivers and not requiring public posts.

+Users who were particularly concerned about privacy could create "throwaway" Tent entities from which to publish `ride-needed` posts.
+These anonymous posts might be treated as higher risk or less desirable by some drivers, but would allow users to solicit rides without revealing their identities.